Dad’s Night Out – That Time When I Attended A Big Brother Canada Taping

+Confession time!
 My family are big Big Brother fans, both the USA and Canadian versions.
 While not at the live feed-creeping superfan level, I will admit to having seen every episode of every season of Big Brother Canada, anyway.
-I had the opportunity to attend a Big Brother Canada Season 6 eviction episode taping recently.
+I had the opportunity to attend a Big Brother Canada taping recently (Season 6 eviction episode).
 If you’re like me, and always wondered what one of these was like, then this is the post for you!

 OK, so the first thing to note is that the Big Brother house isn’t actually a house.
 It’s inside of a large film studio in an industrial part of Toronto.
 The audience area that you see is in the same studio, but not directly connected to the house.
 Tickets are free, #butfirst you have to request them ahead of time.
 There was a group of people outside that I noticed without tickets, who I think managed to get in because of some no-shows.

-Upon arrival, seating for the audience is on a first come first served basis.
+Upon arrival at a Big Brother Canada taping, seating for the audience is on a first come first served basis.
 A few seats were reserved, though, for special guests, like Derek’s (one of this season’s houseguests) family.
 If you are looking to be on TV, the seats on the left hand side were the place to be.
 I figured that it would look kind of weird if I sat in that section alone, so I settled into the middle.

 Before the actual taping, the audience coordinator, Philip Tetro, warmed up the crowd.
-He ran through the rules, with the most important being no phones out and no picture-taking allowed at all, or you’d be evicted from the taping.
+He ran through the rules.
+The most important one being no phones out and no picture-taking allowed at all.
+This would get you evicted from the taping.
 He also cracked jokes, asked people questions, and let us ask questions.

 Sidenote: Now, years ago, I went to a David Letterman Show taping, in New York City.
-I didn’t go because I was a fan; I went because we were on vacation, walking through Times Square, and one of Letterman’s staff asked us if we wanted tickets.
-When we got there, I got the feeling that most of the audience were also tourists who were happy to be there, but not true fans.
+I didn’t go because I was a fan; I went because we were on vacation, walking through Times Square.
+Out of nowhere, one of Letterman’s staff asked us if we wanted tickets.
+When we got there, I got the feeling that most of the audience were also tourists.
+People who were happy to be there, but not true fans.
 The vibe was pretty subdued, and not very raucous.

 The reason I bring up this is because at the BBCAN6 show, all/most people were fans who were legitimately excited to be there.
 A good chunk had even been to multiple tapings before.
 There weren’t any cues to cheer or clap; the crowd just automatically knew what to do and when, which was surprising to me.
 The conversations I overheard were mainly about the show, and some of the questions asked of Philip were pretty nerdy (which I say with affection, fellow BBCAN nerds).